-Canon M10 versus Panasonic GX800
+Canon M10 vs Panasonic GX800

 The Canon EOS M10 and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were announced, respectively, in October 2015 and January 2017.
 Both the M10 and the GX800 are mirrorless interchangeable lens cameras that are based on an APS-C (M10) and a Four Thirds (GX800) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is somewhat smaller (4 percent) than the Canon M10.
 Moreover, the GX800 is markedly lighter (11 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the GX800 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.